Chase Freedom Unlimited: Ways to use the $200 cash sign-up bonus

 Redemption options to avoid

 With most redemption options worth 1 cent apiece, including cash back, statement credits and gift cards, there are a lot of good ways to take advantage of your rewards.
-However, one area that you might want to steer clear of is redeeming your rewards for Amazon purchases.
-Since points are only valued at .8 cents when redeemed through Amazon, there are more valuable ways to put your hard-earned rewards to work.
+However, an area you might want to steer clear of is redeeming your rewards for Amazon purchases.
+Since points are only valued at 0.8 cents when redeemed through Amazon, there are more valuable ways to put your hard-earned rewards to work.

 You should also think carefully before purchasing gift cards or items through the Chase Ultimate Rewards portal.
 While these redemption options can be as valuable as cash (and sometimes even more so), they can also encourage you to make purchases you might not have under other circumstances.
-If you’re on a budget and are trying to cut down spending wherever possible, you can’t go wrong with redeeming your rewards for cold, hard cash.
+If you’re on a budget and trying to cut down spending wherever possible, you can’t go wrong with redeeming your rewards for cash or statement credit.

 The bottom line

 Along with lucrative rewards and no annual fee, the Chase Freedom Unlimited’s welcome bonus is one of the card’s top selling points.
-Cardholders only have to spend $500 in the first three months to qualify, which puts this bonus within reach of borrowers with a wide variety of budgets and spending habits.
+Cardholders only have to spend $500 in the first three months to qualify for the $200 offer, which puts this bonus within reach of borrowers with a wide variety of budgets and spending habits.
+If your budget allows, you could earn substantially more by maxing out the $12,000 spending cap earning 5 percent back on gas and grocery store (excluding Target and Walmart) for your first year.

 How you redeem your welcome bonus is ultimately up to you.
 A cash deposit, statement credit, travel purchases, gift cards or even charitable giving are all great options.
 If you’re pairing the Chase Freedom Unlimited with other Chase credit cards, like the Sapphire Reserve or Preferred, you can transfer your welcome bonus rewards to these cards for even more valuable redemption options.